 “… studied law [sic!], psychology [of course] and international marketing [explains everything]… practiced law while running a clothing and design business and also ran a consultancy firm.”
 (Because….superhuman!)…to have married Adam Sheikh Thabit Kasambura, the self-declared King of the Nubian Dynasty which, according to her, stretched to Uganda, Tanzania, Ethiopia, Kenya, Sudan and Egypt in 2001.’

 How lucky were we, that one year later she decided to grace our capital city with her royal presence?

-In March 2002 (everyone was confused between 2000 and 2003, it seems), she arrived in KE and commandeered the Presidential Suite at the Grand Regency Hotel (owned at the time by the one man who deserves a list of cons all to himself) all to herself for what she termed as a ‘working holiday’.
-Like good lapdogs, many senior government officials and businessmen advanced her goods and services … because, well, because royalty!
+In March 2002 (everyone was confused between 2000 and 2003, it seems), she arrived in KE and commandeered the Presidential Suite at the Grand Regency Hotel (owned at the time by the one man who deserves a list of cons all to himself) for what she termed as a ‘working holiday’.
+Like good lapdogs, many senior government officials and businessmen advanced her goods and services … because, well, royalty!

 She demanded special treatment and made government officials run at her beck and call organizing a meeting with President Moi and doing all things pertaining to ass-kissing.
 She raked up a Shs.
-3.4 million bill at the five-star hotel that included medical bills the hotel had paid for her when she fell ill.
+3.4 million bill at the hotel that included medical bills the hotel had paid for her when she fell ill.

 Like all other entries on this list, this one thrived on the pathological greed of the Kenyan politician, civil servant, businessman, hotelier (I am resisting the urge to say society in general).
 Her carrot was a purported Shs.
 15 billion she wanted to invest, and she was open to ideas because who wouldn’t believe a pitch for so much money with no ideas?
 For someone with so money, it would make sense that she hadn’t paid a coin, and never did, for the suite or the medical bills, wouldn’t it?